-Applications are not kept from year to year.
-We do have an alternate list from the completed applications for the specific term in the event additional spaces become available.
-If someone is put on the alternate list and no spaces become available, their application is withdrawn and the student will need to complete the application/ admission process again to be considered for the next admission.
+An alternate list from the completed applications for the specific term is maintained in the event additional spaces become available.
+If someone is put on the alternate list and no spaces become available, their application is withdrawn and the student will need to complete the application/admission process again to be considered for the next admission.

 NURSING SELECTION PROCESS

-The point system was implemented as an objective means for evaluating nursing applicants (see Point Count Worksheet)
+The point system was implemented as an objective means for evaluating and ranking nursing applicants (see Point Count Worksheet).

 Points for TEAS Exam

-Selective courses required prior to or during the program as outlined in the college catalog for the cursing curriculum earn points based on if completed prior to application deadline.
+Selective courses required prior to or during the nursing program as outlined in the college catalog for the cursing curriculum earn points based on if completed prior to application deadline.
 (All courses must be passed with a "C" or better for consideration and graduation from the program.)